Curious about short-term volunteer opportunities abroad? In Africa? During teacher summers?

 My desire to travel to Africa began when I read the book, The Poisonwood Bible by Barbara Kingsolver, about an American missionary family’s tumultuous experience in the Congo.
 After reading this book, I began sponsoring children through Save the Children.
 I dreamed of volunteering in Africa, but since I was a single parent I needed to wait until my children were grown.

 The following summer I went back to Ghana for three weeks to implement an international book club project.
-Working alongside an wonderful Ghanaian librarian, the students at Bantuma School authored books to share with each other and on the website bookclub.realelibrary.com.
-This website was started by Jonathan Thurston, from the International School of Art, Business and Technology in Ghana.
-He is dedicated to providing a platform for kids around the world to share stories.
+Working alongside a wonderful Ghanaian librarian, the students at Bantuma School authored books to share with each other and on a website.

 TT: Wonderful!
 I also had a remarkable time volunteering in Ghana.
 How did you find the money to fund your travel experiences?